 (ii) Wood from old growth forests; or

 (iii) Municipal solid waste.

+(3) “Carbon dioxide equivalent” or “CO2e” has the same meaning as in RCW 70.235.010.

-(3) "Certificate" means proof of ownership, registered in WREGIS, of the nonpower attributes associated with a megawatt-hour of generation from an eligible renewable resource.
+(4) "Certificate" means proof of ownership, registered in WREGIS, of the nonpower attributes associated with a megawatt-hour of generation from an eligible renewable resource.